knative/docs/docs/install/Knative-with-any-k8s.md

    {{< tabs name="serving_networking" default="Istio" >}}
 {{% tab name="Ambassador" %}}

-The following commands install Ambassador and enable its Knative integration:
+The following commands install Ambassador and enable its Knative integration.

 1. Create a namespace to install Ambassador in: